 - What made Vyvanse stand out was the long-term release.
 Taken once daily, Vyvanse is released at the same levels over time, which allows for a similar effect 90 minutes to 14 hours after taking it.

 - Abuse potential.
 Vyvanse carries a smaller risk of abuse than shorter acting medications like Adderall, Ritalin, or Focalin, due to the longer duration of action.
-The longer effect of Vyvanse also leads to less rebound symptoms throughout the day compared to the shorter-acting ADHD meds.
+The longer effect of Vyvanse also leads to fewer rebound symptoms throughout the day compared to the shorter-acting ADHD meds.

 - It doesn’t matter if you take Vyvanse with food or not.